VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

    `exit dumb mode` until project disposal - that's the hang.
 Cross-check that the same `MyDumbModeTask@<hash>` does NOT have a `Task finished` log until ~2 minutes later.
-5. The "smoking gun" stack frame to look for in the thread dump: any `BlockingCoroutine` parked at `CoroutineSuspenderImpl.checkPaused`, inside `PushedFilePropertiesUpdaterImpl.performDelayedPushTasks`.
+5. The "smoking gun" stack frames to look for in the thread dump (one of the two equivalent forms, depending on platform version):
+   - `BlockingCoroutine` parked at `CoroutineSuspenderImpl.checkPaused`,
+     inside `PushedFilePropertiesUpdaterImpl.performDelayedPushTasks`
+     (2026-05-27 / IU-262.6228.19 form), OR
+   - `MergingQueueGuiExecutor$ScopeHolder:BlockingCoroutine, state:
+     SUSPENDED` with both `TaskSuspenderElement` and
+     `CoroutineSuspenderElement` in the coroutine context, parked at `MyDumbModeTask$performInDumbMode$1$1.invokeSuspend` (2026-06-01 /
+     IU-262.6653.22 form).
-   If that stack is present, the diagnosis is confirmed without further work.
+   Either is enough to confirm the diagnosis without further work.